jbetancur/react-data-table-component/README.md

 ];
 ```

-So how do we attach event handlers to our columns without having to place it in the `render` method and dealing with unnescessary re-renders?
+So how do we attach event handlers to our columns without having to place it in the `render` method and dealing with unnecessary re-renders?

 1. Create a `columns` function and pass the arguments needed
 2. Memoize the `columns` function

-This way, when React checks if `columns` has changed `columns` will instead be the cached result (remember referential equality), thus no unnessesary re-render.
+This way, when React checks if `columns` has changed `columns` will instead be the cached result (remember referential equality), thus no unnecessary re-render.

 Got it?
 Let's try this again with the optimal solution: